ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 # Namespace 'Layer'

-* Position constraints: In root tag, preferrably in order of display from bottom to top.
+* Position constraints: In root tag, preferably in order of display from bottom to top.

 Contains data about the layers.
 First value is always the layer name, second value is always the priority.